qiumin1003/note/docs/docker.md

 # 存储与卷

+## volumes

 > 默认目录 `/var/lib/docker/volumes/`
 > A given volume can be mounted into multiple containers simultaneously

 However, in Docker 17.06 and higher, we recommend using the `--mount` flag.

 优势：

-1. Volumes are easier to back up or migrate than bind mounts.
+- Volumes are easier to back up or migrate than bind mounts.
-2. You can manage volumes using Docker CLI commands or the Docker API.
+- You can manage volumes using Docker CLI commands or the Docker API.
-3. Volumes work on both Linux and Windows containers.
+- Volumes work on both Linux and Windows containers.
-4. Volumes can be more safely shared among multiple containers.
+- Volumes can be more safely shared among multiple containers.
-5. Volume drivers let you store volumes on remote hosts or cloud providers, to encrypt the contents of volumes, or to add other functionality.
+- Volume drivers let you store volumes on remote hosts or cloud providers, to encrypt the contents of volumes, or to add other functionality.
 New volumes can have their content pre-populated by a containe

 语法：